VVsmileyx/MetaGO/README.md

 - Description

-  The input file should be 'tuple_union_x' ( x=4, 8, 16 ) or 'tuple_union' in the floder you choose in option '-O',which are the results of running the program last time with chooseing 'RAW' in option '-I'.
+  The input file should be 'tuple_union_x' ( x = 1,2,...,k, k is the number you choosed in option '-P' ) or 'tuple_union' in the floder you choose in option '-O',which are the results of running the program last time with chooseing 'RAW' in option '-I'.

 - Example:
 tuple_union/part-xxx: